| |

-Keeping a clean and flea-free environment for your cat is one of the best and most natural ways to keep fleas off of your cat.
+Keeping a clean and flea-free environment for your cat is one of the best and most natural ways to keep fleas off of your cat and other pets.

 Cleaning and vacuuming your home at least once a week, particularly in the areas your cat frequents, will interrupt the flea life cycle and greatly decrease the number of adult fleas that end up on your cat or kitten (or other pets).